A story of the wonderful, spunky woman who still inspires us.

 I took over for Kathleen at 11 p.m. on Sunday.
 Edie was lying in a hospital bed in her living room.
 She was in a lot of pain.
 I tried to make her comfortable.
 I moistened her lips with chapstick.
 When she indicated pain, I held her hand, and gave her water.
 When there was nothing else to be done, I just sat beside her.

 I didn’t want her to leave.
 But I knew it was time.
 “If you want to go, it’s ok.
 You can go.”
 I left her at 7 am on Monday.
 Four days later, she left us.

 Edie, The Educator

-A year after Edie passed away, we inaugurated Spark University - a program designed to help make our culture at Spark world class.
-Combining education, career development and plain old “good times”, Spark U is the program that empowers our team to learn, grow and have fun through certifications, seminars, sports, socials and much more.
-One of our ideas was to start producing videos that would educate and inspire our team.
-We came up with the idea of a character - a “Resident Educator” - to anchor our videos.
+A year after Edie passed away, we inaugurated Spark University – a nonprofit, volunteer-led community to support caregivers and care providers.
+Combining education, career development and plain old “good times”, Spark U empowers those within our care community to learn, grow and have fun through certifications, seminars, sports, socials and much more.
+One of our ideas was to start producing videos that would educate and inspire.
+We came up with the idea of a character – a “Resident Educator” – to anchor our videos.
 Make them fun, and human.
-Someone inspiring, wise, spunky.
+Someone inspiring, wise, and spunky.

 I thought about it for a long time.
 I was convinced that Edie would get such a kick out of the character being inspired by her.
 She loved whimsy.
 She saw the sunshine in the little things.